 Athabasca Falls is a very popular sight along the Icefields Parkway, it’s basically a huge waterfall!
 There are a few trails to walk/hike in the area, but a lot of people just stop to see the waterfall and then leave.
 Depending on the amount of time you have, you can spend some time in the area exploring!

-Time from Jasper: Around an 18 minute drive
+Time from Jasper Town: Around an 18 minute drive.

 SUNWAPTA FALLS

 Sunwapta Falls is another very popular waterfall along the Parkway and is definitely an iconic photo spot you’ve probably seen on Instagram.
-Like Athabasca Falls, there are also trails around here to explore.
-Of the two, Sunwapta Falls is definitely my favourite, and it’s worth the 45 minute drive from town to see it!
+Like Athabasca Falls, there are trails around here to explore.
+I recommend setting aside the time to hike down to Lower Sunwapta Falls to get away from some of the crowds.

-Time from Jasper: Around a 45 minute drive
+Time from Jasper Town: Around a 45 minute drive

-Read more: Where to Stop Along the Icefields Parkway
+Related Post: Where to Stop on the Icefields Parkway

 10. Go Hiking